OHI-Science/OHI-website/content/guidance/species.md

 description: "This subgoal measures the health of regionally iconic species that are relevant to local cultural identity."
 ---

-The Species sub-goal is a component of the Biodiversity goal and assesses the condition of all marine species present in a region, including endangered species and species in relatively good condition.
+The Species sub-goal is a component of the Biodiversity goal and assesses the condition of all marine species present in a region, including both endangered species and those in relatively good condition.

 > Data for this goal may also used in Sense of Place sub-goal: Iconic Species.
 It will be effective for goal keepers of Biodiversity and Sense of Place to work together on data gathering.

 #### Practical Guidance

-Ideally, every marine species living in the assessment area will have spatial data describing their location and descriptions of their popoulation health.
+Ideally, every marine species in an assessment area will have spatial data describing their location and descriptions of their popoulation health.

 *_STEP 1: Identify and find the data_*